 Pet Passport

 Try not to be misled and badgered into unnecessary expenditure especially if you are not intending to return to the UK.
 To take your pet out of the country, your pet does not need to have the rabies blood test, however a pet passport showing microchip and rabies vaccination is now required for all EU destinations.
 In order to use the pet passport to get your pet back to the UK without doing quarantine, a number of factors, other than whether the country is approved, have to be considered.
 The first is whether an airline is an approved carrier and the second is whether the route you wish to use when returning to the UK is approved.
-More information is provided on the DEFRA (Department of Environment, Food and Rural Affairs) website PETS which gives all current information on quarantine and the pet travel scheme (PETS) including participating countries, routes and airlines.
+More information is provided on the DEFRA (Department of Environment, Food and Rural Affairs) website pet travel scheme which gives all current information on quarantine and the pet travel scheme (PETS) including participating countries, routes and airlines.

 Do I have to use a special vet?